 Quotes Appearing in Books and Newspapers:

 The unintelligibility of a brakeman’s call when announcing a station is proverbial.
 The other day however one called Yuma plainly enough.
-There was a sheriff on the train with some prisoners for the penitentiary, and upon announcing the arrival the brakeman shouted: “Yuma!
-Change Clothes; 10 years for refreshments!” –The Daily Arizona Miner, Prescott, May 20, 1884
+There was a sheriff on the train with some prisoners for the penitentiary, and upon announcing the arrival, the brakeman shouted: “Yuma!
+Change Clothes; 10 years for refreshments!” — The Daily Arizona Miner, Prescott, Arizona May 20, 1884

-West Virginia law required that if a railroad passed within one mile of a community with 100 or more people, then it was required to build a station and stop their regularly to pick-up and drop-off passengers.
+West Virginia law required that if a railroad passed within one mile of a community with 100 or more people, then it was required to build a station and stop there regularly to pick up and drop off passengers.

 A New York City Ordinance prohibited the shooting of rabbits from the rear of a Third Avenue street car if it was in motion.

 Believe it or not, putting salt on a railroad track in Alabama was once punishable by death.

 It is considered a misdemeanor offense to throw pickle juice at a trolley in Rhode Island.